 This is particularly important in the present age of the ‘recommendation economy’.
 The age where your track records, skill, and character are a door opener in many places.
 Furthermore, this business model will perhaps be the key to opportunities where remote jobs are dominating.

 In other words, your professed reputation in itself may not be enough, someone known to your prospective client has to guarantee that you are really worth your salt.
 This person quite likely could be the friend you have kept for so many years.

 This point is very related to the foregoing thought.
 Although this discourse is not exactly a relationship talk, I must, as a matter of necessity, state that building positive relationships with your child is strictly a matter of choice and effort.

 In other words, it is highly unlikely that improvement in these matters will occur automatically.
 Rather, concrete and deliberate steps should be taken by the parties involved in obtaining the best value and what is collectively acceptable for all parties in the relationship.

 Left to me, there are very few things that are as beautiful as reunions and marriage anniversaries.
 These ceremonies are celebrations of the institutions upon which our very society is built.
 Without a doubt, growing old with a loved one is infinitely better than doing so alone.

-Hence, you tend to have richer, broader and happier experiences in life.
-As I said earlier, the principles stated in the foregoing point also applies here – please go over it and fit it into the framework of friends and family.
+Hence, you tend to have richer, broader, and happier experiences in life.
+As I said earlier, the principles stated in the foregoing point also apply here – please go over it and fit it into the framework of friends and family.